Dallas Motorcycle Accident Lawyer

 So what should you do after a motorcycle accident in Dallas?
 What if you’re seriously injured and your crash was caused by another driver?
 What are your rights?
 What are your options?
 Make sure you make the right call.
 Make sure you talk to a Dallas motorcycle accident lawyer at The Marye Law Firm.
 We can help.

 For more than two decades, our dedicated legal team has been there for injured motorcyclists when they need us the most.
 Dallas attorney Eric H. Marye knows how the legal system works in Texas.
-As a result, he won’t waste any time handling your motorcycle accident case.
+As a result, he won’t waste any time handling your case.
 He’ll get right to work, demanding the money you rightfully deserve.

 Why should I hire a Dallas motorcycle accident lawyer?

 Sometimes, it’s because the at-fault driver denies doing anything wrong.
 Other times, the at-fault driver’s insurance company makes a lowball settlement offer or denies your claim.
-Either way, you might not get the money you rightfully deserve for your motorcycle accident injury-related expenses.
+Either way, you might not get the money you rightfully deserve for your injury-related expenses.

-And even if the Dallas police or the Texas Highway Patrol is investigating your motorcycle accident, they’re only focused on determining why your crash happened.
+And even if the Dallas police or the Texas Highway Patrol is investigating your accident, they’re only focused on determining why your crash happened.
 They’re not concerned with whether you’re fairly compensated.
 That’s your lawyer’s job.
 That’s why it’s critical that you have an experienced Dallas motorcycle accident attorney on your side.